dsanson/davidsanson.com/index.markdown

 * * * * *

 I am an assistant professor of [philosophy] at [Illinois State University].
-I am currently working on time and change, essence and modality, fiction and reality, medieval theories of substance, and medieval Arabic logic.
+I work on time and change, essence and modality, nonexistents, fictional characters, medieval theories of substance, and medieval Arabic logic.
 I teach metaphysics, logic, medieval philosophy, and philosophy of language, among other things.
 I should spend more time [collecting wild mushrooms] and messing around in boats.

 * * * * *